GTCG/PY4E-Capstone-Deathrow/README.md

 # Deathrow

+I wrote a program which retrieves the last statements of the executed inmates on death row.
+The website kan be found [here](https://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html).
+There is a version for python 2.7 or higher.

 1)What it does:
 * It creates a database in Sqlite, being deathrow.sqlite, with table "Inmates"
 * It retrieves the data and the statements from each inmate